TDL2627/Aluminati-s-Technical-Assessment/Fixes and changes.md

 Made text black to see better and added min width
 ***The numbers component types errors was breaking the build***

-## Other fixes
+## Other changes
 All console issues resolved
 Deleted Unused Styles and Hello Wolrd component
+Added animation glow
+Updated metadata